 Early History of the Fanworthe family

-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Fanworthe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fanworthe research.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Fanworthe History in all our PDF Extended History products and printed products wherever possible.

 Fanworthe Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Fanworthe has appeared include Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.